NathanKr/SematicUiReactPlayground/samples-for-video/README.md

 <h2>Introduction</h2>
-This is a project i did during a videos i did on semantic ui
+This is a project i created during a videos i did on semantic ui react

 <h2>Videos</h2>
 <ui>